rebecavalverde/help-docs/docs/en/editor/clef.md

 ## Change an existing clef

-*This feature is available in our private beta, contact us if you want to have access to this upcoming release.*

 You can change an existing clef by clicking on the clef and choosing the new clef, or using the tool available in the "Measure" toolbar.

 ![Change a clef](/help/assets/img/editor/clef-change.png)